-All livestock must be tagged and/or identifiable.
-The respective national regulations apply (e.g. due to German Animal Transport Regulation (or relevant national legislation) and the EU Hygiene Package: Reg (EC) No. 852 - 853/2004 (Meat Hygiene Regulation)).
+All livestock must be tagged and/or identifiable (e.g. due to German Animal Transport Regulation (or relevant national legislation) and EU Hygiene Package: (EC) No. 852 - 853/2004 (Meat Hygiene Regulation)).

 Broods must be identified clearly, cooped poultry by: